Need Some Advice? Request a Callback

 Explosives – UN Class 1 – division 1.1-1.6

-There are six divisions within explosives that a substance or mixture of substances may be categorised as, dependant on the level of hazard for the explosive or pyrotechnic substance(s).
+There are six divisions within explosives that a substance or mixture of substances may be categorized as, dependent on the level of hazard for the explosive or pyrotechnic substance(s).

 Explosive substances can be solid or liquid, and are themselves capable of producing gas through a chemical reaction that may cause damage to their surroundings.
 Pyrotechnic substances may emit a combination of gas, smoke, sound, light, or heat.